 Nurse practitioners (NPs) and medical doctors (MDs) spend their days making a difference in people’s lives.
-Providers in both professions are dedicated to treating patients’ illnesses and injuries with the best available science and care techniques.
-In the U.S. healthcare system (depending on the state), both can serve as primary care providers.
+Providers in both professions are dedicated to treating patients’ illnesses and injuries with the best available science and acute care techniques.
+In the U.S. healthcare system (depending on the state), both can serve as primary care provider.

 - Recording patient medical histories and performing physical exams